tari/83pa28d/lesson/day15.md

 ### Multiprecision Boolean

-Boolean operations (and one's complement) are the simplest.
-Just perform the operation, and store the value to memory.
-No messing with flags, shifts, or other crap.
+Boolean operations (and one's complement) are the simplest operations.
+You just have to perform the operation and store the value to memory.

         LD     HL, qword1
         LD     DE, qword2